arkin0x/cyberspace/readme.md

 ## Constructs

 A Construct is a cubic region of cyberspace that you own.
 You obtain a Construct by publishing a kind `331` "Construct" event.
 The 256-bit event `id` is used to determine the coordinates of your construct.
 The size of the bounding box of your construct is determined by a construct-specific quantification of proof-of-work.
+The amount of proof-of-work on your construct is also your claim to the space it inhabits; if another pubkey publishes higher proof-of-work for the same space, then they can take the space from you.
+Luckily, cyberspace is exceedingly large and there is plenty of room for everyone, but there may be some real estate in d-space that is more desirable and may be hotly contested.

+>[!info]
+> You can mine constructs and publish them right now at https://construct.onosendai.tech!
+Make sure you have a nostr signing extension like nos2x, Alby, or the Spring browser on Android.

+The reason why constructs utilize a different kind of proof-of-work is because the output of the proof-of-work is a 256-bit location coordinate for where the construct will reside rather than a number of leading 0 bits that typical NIP-13 proof-of-work produces.

+Other cyberspace objects utilize the "C" tag to store their cyberspace coordinate.

+All cyberspace objects including constructs utilize the "C" tag to store their current [sector](#sector); this makes it easy to query nearby objects when traversing cyberspace.

 ### Decoding Coordinates from a 256-bit Number